Don’t Let Money Ruin Your Marriage: Financial Advice for Newlyweds

 - Pay off the smaller principals first – not focusing on interest (known as the snowball method)

 - Don’t forget about your other goals (emergency fund, home down payment, etc.)

 - About 20% of your monthly income should be set aside for debt repayment

 It’s important to approach investing with goals and a proper strategy.
-Investing just to invest is gambling.
-Think about all your options and the amount of risk you are able to take based on your priorities.
+Investing just to invest, is gambling.
+Think about all your options and the amount of risk you can take based on your priorities.
 While saving for retirement is important, also keep in mind the other goals you are hoping to achieve.
 If you put all your money into one bucket, you’ll have nothing left for everything else.
 Budgeting will provide balance to your life.

 Think About Credit